team-aaa/the-robot/README.md

 The Robot

 This robot does nothing!
-This is a lazy Robot
+This is a lazy Robot.
+Let's change the robot